 His research interests encompass information engineering with particular emphasis on sustainable networking and computing, distributed optimization and optimal control, multi-agent systems, decision making processes, machine learning, data mining and analytics, energy efficiency.

 He has been actively organizing workshops and special sessions at different international venues (IEEE INFOCOM, IEEE SECON, IEEE WCNC, IEEE ICASSP, IEEE PIMRC, among others), chairing most of them.
-He is Guest Editor of the MDPI Sensors journal for the special issue on Radio Mobile Communication Systems and within the technical program committee of multiple conferences of IEEE and ACM.
+He is Topic Board Editor of the MDPI Sensors (IF 3.275) journal and within the technical program committee of multiple conferences of IEEE and ACM.

 He co-organized over 10 training events and PhD courses in the field of machine learning, distributed optimization, sustainable networking, energy-aware cloud/edge computing, smart grid, renewable energy.